I-graham/BSP-report/interpreter.typ

 let four = term!([square] [:two]);
 ```

-== Functional Languages
+== Functional Languages <language_example>

 As stated earlier, in their most basic form, our languages are determined by the primitives they offer, each of which will be annotated with a `Type`.
-Again, we will only consider simply-typed programs, meaning we do not allow any kind of polymorphism.

 ```rust
 pub enum Type {